Pop Culture Madness!

 Curious George was named 'Zozo' in the U.K. in 1941 to avoid using the name of King George VI for a monkey.

-The British Secret Intelligence Service, using fake charities, delivered copies of Monopoly to prisoners of war held by the Nazis.
+Using fake charities, the British Secret Intelligence Service delivered copies of Monopoly to prisoners of war held by the Nazis.
 Hidden inside these games were maps, compasses, real money, and other objects useful for escaping.

-Coach bags, introduced in 1941, were based on the design and surface wear on a baseball glove.
+Coach bags, introduced in 1941, were based on a baseball glove’s design and surface wear.

 The benefits of Magnesium in dental health were unknown until an absence of tooth decay was linked to high Magnesium levels in Deaf Smith County, Texas.